travis-ci/docs-travis-ci-com/docs/user/getting-started.md

 If `.travis.yml` is not in the repository, is misspelled or is not [valid YAML](http://yaml-online-parser.appspot.com/), travis-ci.org will ignore it, assume Ruby as the language and use default values for everything.

+#### Note

+The `language` value is case-sensitive.
+If you set `language: C`, for example, your project will be considered a Ruby project.

 Here are some basic **.travis.yml** examples: